RYNO8/SYNCS_coup/README.md

  - fake duke/captain (which one is better) to gain tempo
  - kill players who i am likely to get away with - maybe they havent countered the last time it was actioned to them

+## Ideas I wanted to try
+ - system to calculate probabilities of each possible hand for player, given their decisions (but data seems too small and messy because lying)
+ - additionally, using ambassador to update probabilities and
+ - making an engine, but cbbs
+ - forfeit a turn using an ambassador, but this is an still unnecessarily risky option
+ - ...
+TODO